Luizenmolen: History

-First Luizenmolen 1864–1955
+First Luizenmolen (1864–1955)

 The first Luizenmolen was built in 1864 behind the Vlasendael Farm in Neerpede.
 According to tradition, supported by certain structural features, the mill may have originated from another locality, though no written sources confirm this.
 The request to establish it dates from 1862, and relocating post mills was common practice.

 In 1874, the mill was moved to an embankment beside the existing farmhouse, where the old mill mound remains visible today.
 Its first owner and builder was P.-J. Paridaens-Lindemans from Heikruis, likely a descendant of J.-B. Paridaens, a miller active there in 1807.
 Paridaens employed Staaf De Crem and his son Jef as millers.
 A valuation dated 1 December 1883 lists Henri Pierre Van Leeuw-Roelandts as tenant and likely miller, with three pairs of millstones installed inside.

-P.-J. Paridaens died in April 1905, and his widow six months later.
+P.-J. Paridaens died in April 1905, followed by his widow six months later.
 On 8 May 1906, the mill was sold at a public auction to its tenant-miller, Henri Pierre Van Leeuw-Roelandts.
-After his father’s death in 1914, Jozef became the last miller of the Luizenmolen, operating it with Staaf and Jef De Crem until 1928.
+After his father's death in 1914, Jozef became the Luizenmolen's last miller, operating it with Staaf and Jef De Crem until 1928.

-In 1939, the Van Leeuw-Roelandts family sold the disused mill to the municipality of Anderlecht, which planned to restore both the Luizenmolen and the surrounding valley.
-Encouraged by the Royal Commission for Monuments and Landscapes and local art circles, the municipality drafted plans to preserve and enhance the mill and its surroundings.
-These plans were interrupted by the outbreak of the Second World War, although correspondence between Anderlecht’s chief engineer and mill expert Alfred Ronse, as well as restoration specifications and plans, still exist.

 In 1939, the Van Leeuw-Roelandts family sold the disused mill to the municipality of Anderlecht, which, encouraged by the Royal Commission for Monuments and Landscapes and local art circles, drafted plans to restore the Luizenmolen and its surrounding valley.
-These efforts were interrupted by the outbreak of the Second World War, though correspondence between Anderlecht’s chief engineer and mill expert Alfred Ronse, along with surviving restoration specifications, still exist.
+These efforts were interrupted by the outbreak of the Second World War, though correspondence between Anderlecht's chief engineer and mill expert Alfred Ronse, along with surviving restoration specifications, still exist.
 At the request of the Royal Commission, the Luizenmolen was listed as a protected monument in 1942.
-However, from 1943 onwards and especially after the war, the mill was neglected and deteriorated rapidly.
+However, from 1943 onwards, and especially after the war, the mill was neglected and deteriorated rapidly.
 It was declassified in 1954 and ultimately demolished in February 1955 after years of decay.